General Information

 Side span of a cable stayed bridge

-Girder anchorage region (stay cable 1).
+Girder anchorage (stay cable 1).

 Anchorage at the girder